wso2/wso2-spring-framework/README.md

+# wso2-spring-framework

+This is a fork of spring-projects/spring-framework repository which is forked at the tag 5.3.31.

 # <img src="src/docs/spring-framework.png" width="80" height="80"> Spring Framework [![Build Status](https://ci.spring.io/api/v1/teams/spring-framework/pipelines/spring-framework-5.3.x/jobs/build/badge)](https://ci.spring.io/teams/spring-framework/pipelines/spring-framework-5.3.x?groups=Build") [![Revved up by Gradle Enterprise](https://img.shields.io/badge/Revved%20up%20by-Gradle%20Enterprise-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.spring.io/scans?search.rootProjectNames=spring)

 This is the home of the Spring Framework: the foundation for all [Spring projects](https://spring.io/projects).
 Collectively the Spring Framework and the family of Spring projects are often referred to simply as "Spring".